Toasterbirb/subst/README.md

 nopi ; location ; amount_of_bytes_to_nop        # NOP out a certain amount of instruction at the given location inv ; location									# Invert a conditional at the given location
 ```
+A few example files can be found in the tests directory

 ## Building

 ### External dependencies
 - capstone
+- doctest

 Build the project with cmake by running the following commands
 ```sh